AdobeDocs/cc-everywhere/src/pages/guides/index.md

 Then, choose "Single-Page App" and register your domain in the "Redirect URI Patterns" and "Default Redirect URI" fields.
 You can read more [here](../guides/authorization/index.md).

+Note: As of March 2023, the `redirectUri` parameter is no longer being checked by v2.
+You no longer need to include it in the `initialize()` method.
+The `exchangeAuthCodeForToken()` API no longer needs to be called.

 ## Step 2: Embed the SDK

 The latest [version](https://sdk.cc-embed.adobe.com/v2/version.json) of the SDK is available on Adobe's CDN: